cg10036/Themida-Unpacker-for-.NET/README.md

 # Themida Unpacker for .NET

-## what is Themida Unpacker for .NET?
+## What is Themida Unpacker for .NET?

 Themida Unpacker for .NET is a tool developed to quickly and easily unpack packed .NET files.